 I think a good rule of thumb would be one jalapeno to a pound of tomatillos for very mild salsa, two for mild, three for medium, four for medium hot and so on.
 I usually use four because I like a good bite.
 Your mileage may vary.

 - 2 to 8 jalapenos, to taste

 - 2 to 3 cloves garlic, skins on, optional

 - 2 tablespoons vinegar or to taste

 Place tomatoes, jalapenos, onion and garlic on a lipped tray lined with aluminum foil.
 Arrange with the larger items on the edges and the smaller items lined down the center.
 Onion should be cut side down.

 Place under broiler on high, and place tray five inches or so below, generally the second shelf down.
-Broil 10 to 15 minutes until vegetables are slightly charred, turn and broil on second side.
-Check these often.
+Broil 10 to 15 minutes until vegetables are slightly charred, turn and broil on the second side.
+Check these often, turning and removing as needed.
 Cool until easy to handle.

 Remove stems from tomatillos and peppers and the seeds from the peppers if desired, working over a bowl to catch the juices.
 Remove skin and stem from onion and paper from garlic, if using.

 Add all vegetables to food processor, reserving any juices.
 Process to desired chunkiness, generally three or four short pulses.
-Remove to a strainer over a bowl to catch the juices, and set aside the Tomatilla mixture.
+Remove to a strainer over the bowl to catch the juices, and set aside the tomatillo mixture.